jminardi/volume-from-shadow/README.md

 Here is an example of the point cloud volume produced by this algorithm (cross eyes to view in stereo 3D):

 ![Tree point cloud](https://github.com/jminardi/volume-from-shadow/blob/master/generated-GIFs/med.gif?raw=true)

+This cloud was generated using the polygons in the input directory